Emurasoft/excel-csv-import-help/en.md

 <img src="https://raw.githubusercontent.com/Emurasoft/excel-csv-import-help/master/images/import/importType.png?raw=true" width="350px" />

-Import type is the import source.
 You can upload a file or select "Text input" to copy and paste the CSV as text.

 2. Encoding dropdown